-The library’s online databases and electronic resources, as well as printed materials, are available to graduate students through a variety of services.
+The library’s online databases, electronic resources, and printed materials are available to graduate and continuing education students through a variety of services.

 Off-Campus Database Access